Medication Titration Plan

 3. Prescription issued for 30 days.Take 1 tablet / capsule roughly same time every morning.
 Every 1-2 weeks the dose should be increased as agreed with Dr Nawaz.

-4. Mild side-effects can occur after starting and when dose is increased but usually settle down after a few days - see information leaflet above.
+4. Mild side-effects (refer to information leaflet above) can occur after starting and when dose is increased but usually settle down after a few days - see information leaflet above.
 If they persist, this may require increasing medication every 2 weeks instead of 1, to allow your child's body more time to adjust.

 5. If worried about severe side effects then please book a medication review appointment (Video) or stop medication pending further discussion.

 6. Every 3-4 weeks please book a Medication Review video appointment - includes issuing a new prescription.
 20-30 mins max.
-These consultations are focused only on medication titration.
-These appointments are usually early evenings.
-I expect both parent and child to be present.
+These consultations are focused only on medication titration, to discuss how the medication is working, is it wearing off too early etc.

 Long Term